perm-Starfish/Misinformation-Detection-Chinese/README.md

 - Support Vector Machine

 ## Future Improvement
-- Comparison between more different classifier
+- Comparison between more different classifiers
 - Adopt deep learning methods
-- Fix data imbalance
+- Fix data imbalance problem
 - Ensure that the context of true data and fake data are similar